fpcsa/mam/README.md

 # Media Asset Management (MAM)
 Media Asset Management (MAM) solution that fully integrates both transcoding and Video-On-Demand features using OpenSource technologies

-Here's a GitHub-friendly `README.md` documentation for your FastAPI-based video transcoding and streaming services:

 ---

 # Video Transcoding and VoD FastAPI Services